seansbox/isit360/hw06/README.md

   - Successfully adjusts Django settings for PythonAnywhere.
   - Successfully sets up a web app on PythonAnywhere.
   - Successfully runs a web app on PythonAnywhere.
-  - Successfully allows access to the Django admin panel using admin/adminadmin credentials.
+  - Successfully allows access to the Django admin panel using `admin/adminadmin` credentials.
 - Leverages pipenv (and a Pipfile) to manage its dependencies.
 - Includes a screenshot.jpg of the app successfully running.
 (You can use `WIN+SHIFT+S` for easy access to the Windows built-in screenshot tool.)
 - Does not directly copy examples from the book or class.

+As most of this homework is setting up the environment, the code you write will be minimal.
+But the setup is important, as we'll be building on this environment for the rest of the course.
+This bundle will likely only include `screenshot.jpg`.
+Be sure that your site's URL is visible in the screenshot and accessible from the Internet.

 Bundle your project folder into a `bundle.docx` file by simply placing [`bundle`](https://github.com/seansbox/pybundler/raw/main/bundle.exe) in your project folder and running it.
 The required files, such as \*.py, Pipfile, screenshot.jpg, etc., will be automatically included.
 Finally, submit the `bundle.docx` file to _Canvas_.